Introduction to Variations

 You can also allow Craftybase to create new variations automatically for any variations that don't yet exist: for both the manufacture and order form, selecting a combination of attributes that are not configured as a variation will automatically create a new variation for you - this can be a more time efficient way of creating your variations as you'll be creating them as you make or sell them rather than all in one go.
 One disadvantage of this approach is that you won't be able to configure a recipe at the same time, so you'll still need to add this manually at a later stage.

-I haven't yet created my "Orange" variation but can still select this attribute from my manufacture form.
-Selecting this attribute will automatically create the Orange variation for me, however it will not create the recipe and I'll need to create a custom material list for the manufacture instead to add the "Orange Oil" and "Orange Colour" variation specific materials.
-To permanently save the Orange variation recipe, I'll need to now go to my newly automatically created "Orange" variation and add a recipe containing the two materials manually.
+I haven't yet created my "Orange" variation, but I can still select this attribute from my manufacture form.
+Selecting this attribute will automatically create the Orange variation for me.
+However, it will not create the recipe.
+I'll need to create a custom material list for the manufacture instead of adding the "Orange Oil" and "Orange Colour" variation-specific materials.
+To permanently save the Orange variation recipe, I'll need to go to my newly automatically created "Orange" variation and manually add a recipe containing the two materials.

 Have some questions?